Teaching

 Instructor Selection

-Instructors will be able to select a TA from the candidate list if there are multiple candidates.
-If TAs are not chosen in a timely manner, then TAs will be assigned by the Graduate Studies Committee.
+Instructors will be able to select a PhD from the candidate list if there are multiple candidates.
+If students are not chosen in a timely manner, then Students will be assigned by the Assistant Director for Students Services in consultation with Graduate Studies Committee.

 Teaching Expectations

-The department will compile a list of teaching expectations and responsibilities for each course (instructor course information) and provide this information annually to graduate students with the application.
+The department will compile a list of teaching expectations and responsibilities for each course (instructor course information) and provide this information annually to graduate students with the preference survey.
 Typical teaching responsibilities include the following:

-Within the first two weeks of starting each TA position, the student should complete the TA Pre-Course Meeting Form with their supervising instructors and submit it to the Student Services Office.
+Within the first two weeks of starting each teaching position, the student should complete the Teaching Pre-Course Meeting Form with their supervising instructors and submit it to the Student Services Office.
 Then, in order to fulfill their teaching requirements, students should have their supervising instructors complete the Teaching Evaluation Form and submit the form to the Student Services Office.

 Enroll in Teaching Units!

 BIO 290: Students should enroll in teaching units in any quarter in which they are teaching as part of their mentored teaching experience and to meet the University requirement of taking 3 units with each of 4 Stanford faculty members before advancing to candidacy.
-BIO 290 is the appropriate teaching course if not enrolled in BIO 296 or 291.
+BIO 290 is the appropriate teaching course.
+Enroll in either 4 units for a 25% teaching appointment or 7 units for a 50% appointment.

 Additional Information